They drank from the spiritual rock that followed them, and that rock was Christ.

 2. The Language of Typology

 Paul twice emphasizes that what happened to Israel was a "type" (Greek typos), or typology, of similar things in Christianity.
+This is why he refers to baptism into Moses, a typology of Christian baptism.
+This is why he refers to spiritual food and spiritual drink, a typology of the Lord's Supper.
 He is about to discuss food sacrificed to idols within the context of the spiritual food and spiritual drink of the Lord's Supper.
 Paul emphasizes that the spiritual food and spiritual drink which the Israelites consumed was a typology of the food and drink which Christians share.
 The Israelites had spiritual food and spiritual drink yet they committed idolatry and were judged for their transgression.
 Paul is explaining that they were a pattern or "type" of what will happen to us if we do the same and that typology of Israel serves as a warning to us.

-When Paul says "the rock was Christ" he is referring to the rock as a typology of Christ in the same way he refers to the Exodus through the Red Sea as a "baptism into Moses, a typology of Christians baptism.
+When Paul says "the rock was Christ" he is referring to the rock as a typology of Christ in the same way he refers to the Exodus through the Red Sea as a "baptism" into Moses, a typology of Christians baptism.
+The Israelites were not literally "baptized" into Moses nor did they drink from Christ.
 As he explains, the Lord's Supper is a communion in the body and blood of Christ.
 But Paul wants the Corinthians to understand that they are still subject to judgment.
 Just because they are blessed with this spiritual food and drink does not mean all is well if they commit idolatry as the Israelites did.

 He says they were baptized into Moses which is a portrayal of Christians being baptized into Christ.
 The Israelites were not really "baptized into Moses."
 Paul is using the language of typology.
 He is showing the Corinthians how Christianity is typologically similar to the story of the Israelites, their deliverance from Egypt, and the subsequent things which happened.
 So when he says they were "baptized into Moses," the Corinthian readers were expected to understand that Paul is portraying the Exodus as a typological pattern or picture of Christian baptism.
 Likewise, when he says "that rock was Christ" he is using the language of typology.
 That rock from which they drank was a typological picture of the spiritual drink of Christianity in the Lord's Supper which Paul is about to discuss.
 When he says they were "baptized into Moses" Paul is showing how the Israelites in the past are typologically like us today when we are baptized into Christ.
 But when he says "that rock was Christ," Paul is showing how we today in the spiritual drink of the Lord's Supper are like the Israelites of the past when they drank from the rock.